Central Acropolis: Structures

 5D-52 faced southwards; it was built over an earlier structure that faced in the opposite direction.
 The earlier structure is known as the Palace of the Red Dado, due to a band of red decoration painted around the base of the interior walls.
 Later construction resulted in the destruction at the base of its former corbel vaulting, but below that the walls are very well preserved.
 This underlying structure has not yet been dated.

 5D-57 has not been completely excavated, but when the exterior of this complex building was uncovered, two images of a ruler were revealed, accompanied by a short hieroglyphic text.
-The scene celebrates the capture of an important person allied with Calakmul by Tikal king Jasaw Chan K'awiil I. This event took place in AD 695, and the structure was built soon afterwards.
+The scene celebrates the capture of an important person allied with Calakmul by Tikal king Jasaw Chan Kʼawiil I. This event took place in AD 695, and the structure was built soon afterwards.
 Structure 5D-57 was probably Jasaw Ch'an K'awiil's royal residence.

 5D-60 has not been thoroughly excavated, and its exact nature is unknown.
 However, it possessed a false façade facing north towards the side of Temple I. This false front gave the impression of a high, terraced temple, although the superstructure is not laid out like a temple shrine and was only accessible from the summit.
 This façade had been added to a pre-existing structure, which is now buried under later construction.

 5D-65 has been nicknamed Maler's Palace.
 Its western façade was the retaining wall of the southwest side of the acropolis.
 The west room of the structure has an exterior doorway opening above the retaining wall.
 The room's interior possesses a large, recessed false doorway opposite the exterior door, designed to give the illusion of a temple when viewed from below.

 5D-71 faces north onto the Great Plaza.
 The remains of an early masonry platform dating to c.
 350 BC – 1 AD were found underneath the structure.
 It was located on the sacred axis that runs through the North Acropolis, but not enough has been uncovered to state whether or not the early structure was centred upon that axis.